+The acquisition of any TSP by another TSP or the merger of two TSPs cannot construe as the closure of the service.
+In these two scenarios, the subscriber of one TSP will be acquired by another TSP unlike the situation of spectrum trading.

+In such scenario where subscribers of one TSP are acquired by another TSP, the issue of MNP doesn't arise, neither the requirement to follow the provisions related to closure of service.
+However, there would be some issues come post merger when the subscriber wants to port out.

-- As per the current process implemented by the MNPSPs, the recipient operators are required to choose the operator code of the donor operator at the time of making the MNP request.
+As per the current process implemented by the MNPSPs, the recipient operators are required to choose the operator code of the donor operator at the time of making the MNP request.
 Such operator codes are linked with the respective LRN of that operator by the MNPSPs.
-In case the recipient operator chooses the wrong operator code, then the request gets rejected at the level of MNPSPs. - 2.
-The Telecom sector is presently going through a phase of consolidation with M&A activities currently underway or envisaged between existing After M&A, there would be situations where the merged entity will have multiple LRN and hence multiple operator codes.
+In case the recipient operator chooses the wrong operator code, then the request gets rejected at the level of MNPSPs.

+After merger and Acquisition of two TSPs, there will be a situation where the merged entity will have multiple LRN and hence multiple operator code.
 If subscriber of such merged entity approaches any other TSP (the recipient) for MNP and if that TSP chose the wrong operator code then the MNP process for that subscriber will never get initiated as it will keep getting rejected at the level of MNPSPs.

-We understand that the logic of putting operator code and linking the same with the respective LRN is to ensure that at the time of make-break of the subscriber the break-LRN and make-LRN information should be available with the MNPSP. - 3.
-In view of the above, we suggest that the check of correct donor operator code (and hence the LRN) should also be removed from the MNPSPs and the request should be passed on to the operator possessing multiple LRN.
-It will be the responsibility of that operator to check in its system the correct LRN against that MDN and if the port out request gets accepted, provide the applicable LRN details to the MNPSP so that it can be used during the makebreak process.
-This will ensure that the port out request does not get rejected merely because of input of the wrong operator code for the cases where one operator has multiple LRNs. - 4.
-Thus, we request TRAI to consider our above mentioned request and MNP guidelines should be amended accordingly.
+The logic of putting operator code and linking the same with the respective LRN is to ensure that at the time of make-break of the subscriber the break LRN and make LRN information should be available with the MNPSP.

+In view of the above, we suggest that the check of correct donor operator code (and hence the LRN) should also be removed from the MNPSPs and the request should be pass on to the operator having multiple LRN.
+It will be the responsibility of that operator to check in its system the correct LRN against that MDN and if the port out request gets accepted, provide that LRN detail to the MNPSP so that it can be used during make-break process.
+This will ensure that the port out request would not get rejected merely because of wrong operator code for the cases where one operator has multiple LRNs.

+Thus, we request TRAI to consider our above mentioned request and to amend the MNP guidelines accordingly.